Lacki28/ARA/README.md

 # How to Run the Experiments
 ## Deployment
-Deployment instructions can be read with
+Deployment instructions can be read in
 ```bash
 cat iContinuumAdjustments/README.md
 ```